OvercastNetwork/ProjectAres/README.md

 # Status

-**It is currently a major pain in the ass to build this and get it running.
-We know this, and will improve the situation in the near future.**

 These plugins were converted from an internal project to open source in a rush, so they are not yet well adapted for third party use.
 Improving this adaptation is a top development priority, specifically:

-* Build/deployment infrastructure
 * Eliminating dependencies on external plugins (e.g. raven-minecraft)
 * Allowing network features to be fully disabled
 * Expanding standalone functionality